DerpHerpenstein/lnr-web/README.md

   </head>
 ```

 In this example, we are using jquery, bulma css, material icons and three.js.
 We only need to store a few hundred bytes on chain to access all of these libraries.
+(Because they have already been uploaded for you to use *Thanks derp!*)

 When lnr-web fetches your asset (single html file) it will go through and find the script/css tags the locate the assets on the blockchain, verify their integrity, and then import them, just like using a CDN.

+To get stated building, check out the LNR-web-template for vanilla JS, or LNR-web-template-solidjs for a SolidJS implementation